Archoleat/archoleat-repo-template/README.md

 -   **Issue & Pull Request Templates**.

 > [!TIP]
+> **A good solution for your business!**
+> Now you don't have to worry about unnecessary costs.
+> Everything is already set up and prepared for you!
+>
-> This solution will work very well for teams
+> And also the template is very good for teams,
-> as you can easily standardize projects with this template.
+> because you can easily standardize projects with this template.

 ## Getting Started